Lex; in Breve

 The Defendant bank, having obviously made a serious mistake in not disbursing the loan in accordance with its obligations under the Loan Agreement, should not have balked at taking some responsibility for the loss of the Plaintiffs by insisting that Clause 12 is an absolute exclusion clause.
 Instead they should have understood the purpose of the exclusion clause drafted at their behest and accepted that they would be liable for some of the Plaintiffs’ losses while being protected against extensive consequential loss by Clause 12.
 This decision has led to uncertainty in the banking industry as well as the wider business community as to the effectiveness of properly drafted exclusion clauses, which is particularly important in contracts between corporations and in industries such as shipping and construction.
 Lawyers drafting contracts would be greatly concerned about how their carefully worded clauses could be very widely misinterpreted, and their litigation colleagues should keep in mind that giving their clients the most favourable interpretation of a clause may in the end be more problematic for the industry as a whole.

-Written by Ms Choong Shaw Mei, LL.B (Hons) Malaya, LL.M (Malaya), part-time lecturer and tutor, Law Faculty, University of Malaya.
+Written by Ms Choong Shaw Mei, an Advocate and Solicitor (Malaya), part-time lecturer and tutor, Law Faculty, University of Malaya.

 Edited by Corina Robert Mangharam.

 Disclaimer: The opinions expressed in this article are those of the author and do not necessarily reflect the views of the University of Malaya Law Review, and the institution it is affiliated with.